-The Chief Financial Officer is responsible, on behalf of the Business Services Committee, for liaising with the College's bankers in relation to the College's bank accounts.
+The Director of Finance is responsible, on behalf of the Business Services Committee, for liaising with the College's bankers in relation to the College's bank accounts.

-Only the Chief Financial Officer may open or close a bank account with the approved banking institutions authorised by Business Services Committee.
+Only the Director of Finance may open or close a bank account with the approved banking institutions authorised by Business Services Committee.
 All bank accounts shall be in the name of the College or one of its subsidiary companies.

 All payments drawn on behalf of the College must be signed in the form approved by the Business Services Committee.
-For payments under one hundred pounds, only one signatory is required, at the discretion of the Chief Financial Officer.
+For payments under one hundred pounds, only one signatory is required, at the discretion of the Director of Finance.
 Bank Automated Clearing System (BACS)/Clearing House Automated Payments (Chaps) / same day faster payments over this amount must be signed by two authorised persons, from the following list:

 - The Chair of the Board

 - Principal

-- Chief Financial Officer
+- Director of Finance

-- Director of Finance, Funding, MIS and Exams
+- Director of College Information Services

-- Deputy Head of Finance, Funding, MIS and Exams
+- Chief Operating Officer

 - College Accountant

 - Management Accountant

 - Finance Manager or Deputy Finance Manager

-For payments in excess of thirty thousand pounds, two approvers must be drawn from: The Chair of the Board, The Principal, Chief Financial Officer, Director of Finance,
+For payments in excess of thirty thousand pounds, two approvers must be drawn from: The Chair of the Board, The Principal, Director of Finance, Director of College Information Services, Chief Operating Officer and College Accountant.